 - or we've fallen behind in our clerical duties and not entered it in the database.

 If you found it on our calendar page, we are planning to offer it on that date.

 This class is either:

-If you're interested in taking Making Your Mark and it's not on the calendar, please tell us using our Waiting-List Page.
+If you're interested in taking Making Your Mark and it's not on the calendar, please tell us using our Notification-List Page.

 back to top

 Making Your Mark